 Years ago, when I was a stake president, one of our bishops told me that a man living in the boundary of his ward had approached the missionaries to be taught.
 The bishop was a little concerned that the investigator may have ulterior motives.
 The reason?
 The man was on the board of directors of an international evangelical church.
-He owned or managed many Christian radio stations and had spent years writing and preaching against the Mormon Church.
+He owned or managed many Christian radio stations and had spent years writing and preaching against the The Church of Jesus Christ of Latter-day Saints.
 Though he seemed sincere, we suggested that the missionaries proceed with caution.

 A few months later, the man expressed a desire to meet me, and the missionaries brought him over.
 He was fascinating!
 He had several advanced academic degrees, was a Biblical scholar, and was conversant in Hebrew and Greek.
 He told me how he was brought to investigate the Church.
 An extraordinary story for maybe another time.
 He then explained that the Book of Mormon was his converter.
 He said that before investigating the Church, he had read it through cover-to-cover three times.
 Then he decided he would really read it.
 In essence, he would open his eyes to see!
 “It is a perfect, pure book.
 Not a flaw in it!” he said.
 “No one could possibly have written that book.
 No one!”